Why novated lease effective interest rates look high — yet may still work

 - genuine running costs (rego, fuel, insurance when budgeted normally) do not attract interest; they are simply set aside and claimed as needed

 If insurance is bundled into the financed amount, you are now paying interest on your insurance, which could have been avoided.
+It also forms part of early termination payout, and may increase the likelihood that "you were better off if you paid cash" in the event of early termination.

 Some providers inflate the financed amount with undisclosed brokerage